 Below are the answers to some of our most frequently asked questions.
 If you have any queries about a potential application or would like to get in touch with us about our funding programmes please do not hesitate to get in touch.
+A copy of our Safeguarding statement is also available on request.

 How long will it take for a decision on my application?